Graduate Student Handbook

 i.
 Grades - You must receive grades of A, B+, or B in 14 of the 16 required and elective courses to receive a Ph.D.
 All required courses must have a B or higher.
 No more than 2 courses below a B will be accepted for credit from your electives.
 Note: Rutgers does not have A+ or any minus grades.
 Students should think of B+ as an A- grade.]

-Excessive Incompletes: Any student with more than two Incompletes in any given semester will be given an official academic warning and may face discontinuation from the program.
-SGS requires that a student with 2 incompletes has only one semester to reduce the Incompletes to one.
+Excessive Incompletes: Any student with two or more Incompletes in any given semester will be given an official academic warning and may face discontinuation from the program.
+Further, SGS requires that a student with two incompletes has only one semester to reduce the Incompletes to one.
 Any student who has not made up their final Incomplete within one year will receive a second official academic warning and will be discontinued from the program.

 d.
 Transfer of Credits